-The viability of each payment frequency depends on your own financial cash flows.
+The viability of each payment frequency depends on your own financial cash flow.
 Use a mortgage payment calculator to calculate the best payment frequency for your needs.
 Learn more about the different mortgage payment options.

 While accelerated bi-weekly and accelerated weekly payments can save you thousands of dollars in interest over the course of a long amortization period, for the majority of Canadians, these payment schedules are not practical.
-Moreover, paying a mortgage quicker may not be wise if you have higher-interest debt or better investment opportunities elsewhere.
+Moreover, paying a mortgage quicker may not be wise if you have higher-interest debt or higher-yielding investment opportunities elsewhere.

 An even easier way to save money on your mortgage is to use RATESDOTCA to compare Canada’s best mortgage rates and lock in a great deal from the start.